 Best two-person inflatable kayak for beginners

-If you and someone you know are wanting to dip into the world of kayaking, you'll want a beginner-friendly model, and for that, we suggest the Itiwit Touring Inflatable Kayak.
+If you and someone you know want to dip into the world of kayaking, you'll want a beginner-friendly model, and for that, we suggest the Itiwit Touring Inflatable Kayak.

 Designed with ease of use in mind, this kayak focuses on being as stable as possible.
 That does mean the walls are a bit wider than most, but at least it will keep your body away from rocks and obstacles.